Korean Braised Tofu – Dubu-Jorim | 두부조림

 When it comes to tasty Korean banchan, there are few flavours more intoxicating than dubu jorim - a Korean tofu recipe like no other.
 Deliciously soft tofu is fried to form a crisp exterior, while the inside remains soft and decadent.
 It's then lightly braised in a vibrant and flavourful chilli sauce - the tofu soaks up the sauce and creates a fantastic combination of flavour and texture.

-It's a great dish to eat in many ways - my favourite way is to simply have it over rice with as a rice bowl with some kimchi or maybe some delicious cucumber salad Oi Muchim.
+It's a great dish to eat in many ways - my favourite way is to simply have it over rice with as a rice bowl with some kimchi on the side.
 A fried egg on to never hurt anyone too!
 It's also great as a side dish served alongside other small plates (banchan) as a larger Korean feast.

 Making dubu jorim is actually very easy, so let's see what makes the magic happen.
-There's a full recipe below, but these are the key ingredients for my dobu jorim recipe.
+There's a full recipe below, but these are the key ingredients.

 • Tofu - the best tofu to use for dubu jorim is 'Firm'.
 It will hold its shape during frying and form a wonderful crisp exterior while retaining a soft, melting interior.
 Quite the combination!